 13. Website Accuracy

-Please note the information and prices shown in this website may have changed by the time you come to book your holiday.
-Whilst every effort is made to ensure the accuracy of the website and prices, regrettably errors occasionally do occur.
+Please note the information and prices shown on this website may have changed by the time you come to book your holiday.
+Whilst every effort is made to ensure the accuracy of the website and prices, regrettably, errors occasionally do occur.
 You must therefore ensure you check all details of your chosen holiday (including the price) with us at the time of booking.

 The website is the sole responsibility of skiology.co.uk ltd. It is not issued on behalf of and does not commit any independent organisation/carriers whose services are featured in it.

 All booking terms and conditions shall be governed by and construed in accordance with English Law.
 The parties submit to the exclusive jurisdiction of the English courts.

 We understand that the coronavirus pandemic has raised many questions about what happens if your holiday is disrupted by Covid-19.
 We would therefore like to give you the following reassurance.